On early-warning of full versus partial Atlantic overturning circulation collapse: Prediction of tipping times by extrapolation

 Thus, for a single time series one can estimate $\rho_1$ in a sliding window as a function of time, and, assuming a linear trend in $\mu$, estimate with a linear fit to the function on the righthand-side at what time $\mu$ will cross zero, which is exactly when the autocorrelation tends to 1 at the saddle-node bifurcation.

-However, even for univariate non-linear systems, the normal form may only be a good approximation when quite close to the bifurcation.
-If the data extends further away from the bifurcation (indeed, early-warning is most helpful when still far enough from the TP), this normal form scaling does not hold.
+However, even for univariate systems, the normal form and associated scaling holds only when close to the bifurcation, and not if the data extends further away from the bifurcation.
 In Fig.~\ref{fig:relaxation_rates} the normal form scaling $\mu \propto \lambda^2$ (dotted line) is compared to the scaling of two non-normal form examples.
 For the simple double-well potential $\dot{x} = x - x^3 + \mu$ (solid red line) the function $\lambda^2 (\mu)$ is concave, as pointed out in \cite{LOH25b}, and thus a linear extrapolation will always predict the bifurcation too early.
-Similarly, it has been pointed out in \cite{BEN24} that data from the Stommel-Cessi model \cite{CES94} would give a too early prediction.
+Similarly, as pointed out in \cite{BEN24}, data from the Stommel-Cessi model \cite{CES94} gives a too early prediction.
 In other cases the function can be convex, for instance when the non-linearity is a $\tanh$-function as in the one-dimensional sea ice model from \cite{EIS09}, which is shown in Fig.~\ref{fig:relaxation_rates} in a simplified version without seasonal cycle (as in \cite{LOH21b}).
 In this case, the prediction by linear extrapolation (i.e. assuming the normal form) will always be too late.